astravant/digitalgarden/_notes/daily-notes.md

 The AI revolution will generate enough wealth for everyone to have what they need, if we as a society manage it responsibly.

-The best way to increase societal wealth is to decrease the cost of goods.
+==The best way to increase societal wealth is to decrease the cost of goods.==

 ## June 4, 2021

 Write down everything that needs to be accomplished - get to the root.
-It is easier to look at it brick by brick vs. the whole wall - or you will never start as you'll overwhelmed
+It is easier to look at it brick by brick vs. the whole wall - or you will never start as you'll overwhelmed.

-1) Break down the individual tasks into as much detail as possible by reverse engineering from the ultimate vision/goal/what you are looking to accomplish.
+1. Break down the individual tasks into as much detail as possible by reverse engineering from the ultimate vision/goal/what you are looking to accomplish.
-2) Next to each task, write a conservative time estimate in number of hours it will take to complete the task.
+2. Next to each task, write a conservative time estimate in number of hours it will take to complete the task.
-3) Now, you make a day by day plan to check each of the tasks off.
+3. Now, you make a day by day plan to check each of the tasks off.
-4) In my experience, actually writing down the facts of what needs to get done and how much time it will take is a much better way of tackling big projects because it brings clarity to where there was overwhelm.
+4. In my experience, actually writing down the facts of what needs to get done and how much time it will take is a much better way of tackling big projects because it brings clarity to where there was overwhelm.

 ## June 3, 2021

 ### David Lykken

-The mind consists of genetically-determined hardware and experientially-determined software.
-The hardware components are not constructed by genes working either individually or additively but, rather, by groups of genes working sequentially and configurally.
+==The mind consists of genetically-determined hardware and experientially-determined software.== The hardware components are not constructed by genes working either individually or additively but, rather, by groups of genes working sequentially and configurally.
 Each human mating produces at least some gene configurations that are unique, having never occurred previously.
 This is why, among other things, human genius often occurs uniquely in an otherwise undistinguished family line.

 The quality of one's intellectual productions is a function of the product of talent (e.g., intelligence) times mental energy.
 Although there are many and varied tests for assessing intelligence, psychologists have not as yet even attempted to construct a measure of individual differences in mental energy.